 There are numerous little known, but scientifically proven ways to enhance the speed, accuracy and efficiency of your decision making process for greater wealth, health and happiness.
 In just three days you can gain almost amazing learning skills.
 Plus you become skilled in Spanish as a bonus.

-This system uses music to integrate brain waves so the process of absorbing, processing and recalling information is vastly accelerated.
-This brings forth the three C’s: Calm, Clarity and Coherence.
+The 3 Day Spanish system includes some of Dr. Lozanov’s original work that uses music to integrate brain waves so the process of absorbing, processing and recalling information is vastly accelerated.

 Shawn and Suzanne Bandick teach Super Spanish in Mexico and Canada.